thediveo/gomega/docs/index.md

 These docs only go over the positive assertion case (`Should`), the negative case (`ShouldNot`) is simply the negation of the positive case.
 They also use the `Ω` notation, but - as mentioned above - the `Expect` notation is equivalent.

+When using Go toolchain of version 1.23 or later, certain matchers as documented below become iterator-aware, handling iterator functions with `iter.Seq` and `iter.Seq2`-like signatures as collections in the same way as array/slice/map.

 ### Asserting Equivalence

 #### Equal(expected interface{})